-The particular cotton candy maker we have (the one linked above) actually uses hard candy as well as floss sugar to make cotton candy, which is ideal for our spike cotton candy method.
+Cotton candy maker — This particular Nostalgia Cotton Candy Maker link actually uses hard candy as well as floss sugar to make cotton candy, which is ideal for our spike cotton candy method.

-First, you’re going to fill a flat plate or sheet pan with a bit of floss sugar.
+Step 1 — First, fill a flat plate or sheet pan with a bit of floss sugar.

 I was a little afraid that the alcohol would make the cotton candy even more sensitive to humidity or heat (especially in Texas).

 But it actually held up just as well as any other cotton candy has!

 What do you think?
 Wouldn’t your guests freak out if you had spiked cotton candy as your next party?!

 Especially if you’re making the sugar-free version for all of your figure-watching friends that usually turn a blind eye to cotton candy?!

 - Bailey’s Ice Cream With Whiskey Caramel Sauce

 - Low Calorie Spiked Watermelon Sorbet